 - Bachelor’s Degree: Many cybersecurity manager jobs will require a four-year degree.
 Pursuing a bachelor’s degree in information technology, computer science, engineering or a related discipline, and gaining some work experience may prepare a professional to break into this field.

-- Master’s Degree: Mid- and upper-level cybersecurity managers often hold advanced degrees, such as the Master of Science in Information Assurance & Cybersecurity.
+- Master’s Degree: Mid- and upper-level cybersecurity managers often hold advanced degrees.

 Often, military and government agency employers require cybersecurity managers to hold security clearances and industry certifications.
 Prospective employers may offer tuition assistance to help you obtain a master’s degree.